 "Our aim with this project was to reduce food waste using standardised quantitative process improvement techniques," says Neel Iyer, mechanical engineering student at Rose-Hulman and a member of the project team.

 "Lean Six Sigma project tools make it easy to share the hard savings and prove results statistically, while also giving others a framework to replicate what we have done."

-The students used the define, measure, analyze, improve, and control (DMAIC) methodology to manage and complete the project.
+The students used the define, measure, analyse, improve, and control (DMAIC) methodology to manage and complete the project.
 As part of the define phase, students developed process maps using Quality Companion, Minitab's process improvement software.
 The process maps helped them understand the current flow of students through the dining center, as well as where potential improvements could be made.

 In addition, they created a 'Critical To Quality' or CT Tree to quantify the students' expectations for their dining experience and to visually connect the students' needs to the goals of the project.
 This brainstorming tool allowed them to verify that sustainability issues were a key concern to students, who wanted their school's dining room to be environmentally friendly.
 To determine the causes of food waste in the dining room, the class also performed a brainstorming exercise and constructed a fishbone diagram.

 With the process defined and the key causes outlined, the project entered the 'measure' phase.
 The students collected baseline food waste data in order to establish the current capability of the process.
 They conducted a food audit to form their data set, during which class members stationed themselves at the food disposal area of the dining centre.